Carolina Rig Guide: Everything You Need To Know

 After casting, hold your rod parallel to the water and move it from the 12 o’clock to the 2 o’clock position and back as slow as possible.
 When you keep doing this motion, the bait spins in the circular motion that attracts the fish.
 The lure should dance on the bottom.

-How is the Rig Unique?
+How is the Carolina rig unique?

 The Carolina rig is very close to the Texas Rig.
 Both rigs use a sliding sinker and a bead.
 The main difference is that the Texas rig doesn’t use a swivel and leader.
 This means that the hook itself sinks to the bottom.
 The hook placement is more important in the Texas rig than the Carolina rig.
 Instead of spinning in the water, the lure on the Texas rig “swims” through the water.
 Because there is no circular motion, the lure doesn’t cover as much area as with the Carolina rig.